 When chemistry teacher Walter White is diagnosed with Stage III cancer and given only two years to live, he decides he has nothing to lose.
 He lives with his teenage son, who has cerebral palsy, and his wife, in New Mexico.
 Determined to ensure that his family will have a secure future, Walt embarks on a career of drugs and crime.
 He proves to be remarkably proficient in this new world as he begins manufacturing and selling methamphetamine with one of his former students.
 The series tracks the impacts of a fatal diagnosis on a regular, hard working man, and explores how a fatal diagnosis affects his morality and transforms him into a major player of the drug trade.Written by

 See more »

-Opening credits use chemical symbols from the periodic table of elements as part of names : bromine (Br), and barium (Ba) for the title, none for creator Vince Gilligan, one for cast and crew members.
+Opening credits use chemical symbols from the periodic table of elements as part of names : bromine (Br), and barium (Ba) for the title, none for creator Vince Gilligan (except when he gets a V for Vanadium), one for cast and crew members.
 See more »

 31 of 37 people found this review helpful.

 Was this review helpful to you?